 Here’s an alternative to the open relationship model that I created that you might find more appealing.
 It’s called a free relationship, and it differs from an open relationship in several key ways.

 I predict that a free relationship would increase contentment, personal fulfillment, and romance.
-I also believe it would reduce tension, resentments, and divorce.
+I also believe it would reduce tension, resentment, and divorce.

 I would expect that the free relationship model would be easiest to carry out in a childless, committed relationship or marriage.
 The extent of implementation for parents would have to be modified based on the age of the children.